okdar/smartarcs/README.md

 # SmartArcs Origin - Garmin Watch Face

 This watch face is designed to be a smart watch, it does not show any fitness statuses.
+The watch face is minimalist and highly customizable, you can easily create your very own look.

 Arc indicators around the screen display:
 * battery status